jbvdmerwe

 return readRelationshipRequest

-even after deleting the relationship.
-After ~3 seconds, I make another request (gRPC) to list all writer
+The request is successful, yet it still includes user1 even after deleting the relationship.
+After ~3 seconds, I make another request (gRPC) to list all writer relationships, and user1 is excluded as expected.

 To sum up, I update a relationship (sometimes more than one), use the Zed Token in the response to immediately verify the update, and then return the final user list.
 Is my assumption wrong that a fresh Zed Token lets me read my own write right away?
 Could there be a race condition or misunderstanding on my part about SpiceDB consistency?vroldanbet